 Norton T461 Tufbak Abrasive Sheet, Paper Backing, Silicon Carbide, Waterproof, Grit P120 (Pack of 50)

-A true treasure hunter from CA snagged this deal before you could.
+A savvy shopper from CA snagged this deal before you could.

 Search our site to find another great deal.
 But hurry!
 With our low prices, we sell out fast!

 Please note: BLINQ sells products in multiple conditions (new, open box, refurbished, etc).
 Not all reviews are reflective of the condition that you may purchase.

 Norton TufBak T461 abrasive sheets have aggressive silicon carbide abrasive grit for fast cutting with high-quality finish, when wet or dry.
 This sheet is suitable for light-duty metal sanding, bare wood sanding, sanding and finishing composites and fiberglass, and filler sanding.

 Coated abrasives have individual abrasive grains spaced at a predetermined distance from one another.
 This is a closed-coat sheet.
 A closed coat covers 100 percent of the surface with abrasive grains, for more stiffness and better surface finish than an equivalent open coat, where abrasive grit covers 50 to 70 percent of the surface.
 The paper backing is flexible, and offers a more consistent finish than a cloth or fiber backing, while being thicker and more durable than a polyester film backing.
 This sheet features a resin bond.
 Resin bonds have good moisture resistance, are harder and less flexible than glue bonds, and have good heat resistance and grain retention.
 Resin bonds are useful for abrasive operations with high operating speeds, impact, and sudden loading, as the resin bond is strong.